Padarn/sg-lite/README.md

 This is intended a light weight Sparse Grid implementation focused mostly on density estimation.
 This is a WIP and this readme will be filled with up to date comments about the process.

+25/06/14: After struggling with a swig error for 3-4 days, and debugging my new basic functionality I think I finally have the basics working again ...

+The roadmap from here in my mind is

+- Tests for the basic functionality: Make sure it is working for arbitrary dimensions and with and without grid.
+Add checks for file not found etc.

+- Add combination technique class and basic combination technique construction.
+Test

+- Implement generalized sparse grid combination technique, to allow for adaptivity in dimension at least.

+- Implment a tree structure for a dimensionally adaptive PDF at least.

+- Add spatial adaptivity ... this will be a big job.

+- Plus somewhere in there add a heat solve.

 20/06/14: I have finished a major reorganization of the code.
 Unfortunately things are probably a little slower and less general now, but hopefully it is more readable, and will be easier to extend to the point I need.

 New build instructions.